Comparing the Total Cost of Ownership (TCO) for WordPress, AEM, and Sitecore in 2026. Licensing, development, and maintenance costs analyzed.

 EN

-The real cost of enterprise CMS IN 2026: WordPress vs. Sitecore vs. Adobe
+The real cost of enterprise CMS in 2026: WordPress vs. Sitecore vs. Adobe

 4.60 /5 - (142 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 When a CFO looks at a CMS proposal in 2026, they shouldn’t just look at the “License Fee.”
-The Total Cost of Ownership (TCO) includes implementation, maintenance, training, and—most importantly—the cost of lost opportunity.
+The Total Cost of Ownership (TCO) includes implementation, maintenance, training, and - most importantly - the cost of lost opportunity.

 We analyzed the financial models of WordPress (Enterprise), Adobe Experience Manager (AEM), and Sitecore.

-1. The licensing iceberg
+#1.
+The licensing iceberg

 The most obvious difference is the starting price.